robrohan/stitch/README.md

 - Download the zip file
 - Double click it.
 It will extract the file.
 - Using Finder, right click on the file _stitch_, and select _Open_.
-- A terimal window will open, and then close.
+- A terminal window will open, and then close.

 After that process, you can then use the binary via terminal.